PaulZC/Iridium_SBD_Tools/README.md

 If you purchase an Iridium 9603N module for your tracker project, your provider will offer you the option of receiving the data messages via email or a web service (HTTP).
 Personally I prefer email.
-So, here are a somewhat random collection of software tools which will automatically download the SBD data email attachments from GMail, parse them, upload data to the [HabHub Habitat Tracker](https://tracker.habhub.org), and visualise the path of your tracker via Google Earth KML files.
+So, here are a somewhat random collection of software tools which will automatically download the SBD data email attachments from GMail, parse them, upload data to the [HabHub Habitat Tracker](https://tracker.habhub.org), forward them to another email address (with a Google Static Maps API link) and visualise the path of your tracker via Google Earth KML files.

 ## Downloading the SBD emails and attachments